North Carolina’s famed Cold Mountain is on fire

 ASHVILLE, N.C.
 (AP) — North Carolina’s famed Cold Mountain is on fire.

-The Raleigh News & Observer reported Thursday at a U.S. Forest Service video showed orange flames and white smoke along multiple spots on the mountain’s ridge.
+The Raleigh News & Observer reported Thursday at a U.S. Forest Service video shows orange flames and white smoke along multiple spots on the mountain’s ridge.

-The mountain has been featured in a popular novel and an award-winning movie.

 The mountain is about 35 miles (56 kilometers) from the city of Ashville.